GTLIDAR/safe-nav-locomotion/Motion_Planner/drake/README.md

 ### Local adjustments

-in CDC/src/simulate_psp.cc and CDC/src/run_cassie_follow.cc adjust the path in `file_name = "path/drake/CDC/vis/..."` to match where drake directory is cloned on your local machine.
+in CDC/src/simulate_psp.cc and CDC/src/run_cassie_follow.cc adjust the path in `file_name = "path/drake/CDC/vis/..."` to match the path to the drake directory on your local machine.

 ## Running the code
 ### Setting up action.json file from Task_Planner